Message from the Committee

 - take into account the customer perspective in responding to external stakeholder concerns about the MIA.

-If you are you interested in attending a meeting as an observer, become a member or would like to have an issue discussed at a meeting please contact us.
+If you are you interested in becoming a member or would like to have an issue discussed at a meeting please contact us.

 All meetings are held at Southern Rural Water, 88 Johnson Street, Maffra.